docbender/ILI9341-font-packer/README.md

     Options:
         -h --help                   Show this screen.
         --version                   Show version.
         --height=<pixels>           The maximum height of the glyphs.
+More sizes could be specified.
         --range=<range-string>      A range of Unicode codepoints to generate glyphs for [default: 32-126].
         --packed                    Sends the packed binary bitmap font to output or stdout.
         --code                      Generates C structs to output or stdout.